vlyot/Attack-On-Sandbox/ROADMAP.md

 ### Functions to implement
 - `attacker_agent(app_url: str, vulnerability_class: str, source_code: str) -> dict`
   Prompts Kimi with: the target URL, the source code, and a scoped instruction ("look specifically for `{vulnerability_class}` vulnerabilities only — do not look for other vulnerability types").
-Expected return shape: `{ method, url, headers, body, agent_reasoning }`.
+Expected return shape: `{ method, url, headers, body, agent_reasoning: { narration, technical } }`.
+The prompt explicitly instructs the model to write `narration` in terse, first-person, present-tense style — clinical and predatory in voice.

 - `defender_agent(request: dict, response: dict, source_code: str) -> dict`
   Prompts Kimi with: the failed request, the response that showed exploitation succeeded, and the current source.
-Expected return shape: `{ patched_source, agent_reasoning }`.
+Expected return shape: `{ patched_source, agent_reasoning: { narration, technical } }`.
+The prompt instructs the model to write `narration` in a methodical, first-person voice — focused on what the evidence showed and what was done to close it.

 - `parse_model_json(raw_text: str) -> dict`
   Regex-extracts the first `{...}` block from the model's raw output.
 Handles common model quirks: JSON wrapped in markdown code fences, stray explanation text before/after the JSON block.